 In a special report detailed in the Nov.
 9 issue of the journal Science, research teams describe the genome of the purple sea urchin, revealing not only human-urchin similarities but also features such as the urchin’s immune system, which far surpasses that of humans.

 A sea urchin’s pincushion look comes from a round inner shell, which is covered with spikes for spearing food and tiny tube feet used for creeping along the seafloor.
-They belong to the phylum Echinodermata, which includes starfish and sea cucumbers, whereas humans belong to the phylum Chordata, or all animals with backbones.
+They belong to the phylum Echinodermata, which includes starfish and sea cucumbers, whereas humans belong to the phylum Chordata, or all animals with a notochord during some point in their development.
+(The notochord is a rod-like struture that gives the body support during locomotion.)
 Both the echinoderms and chordates belong to a larger group called the deuterostomes.

 This relationship means sea urchins can serve as a model for understanding how the group of animals that includes humans split off and evolved different traits.
 For the genome project, scientists collected DNA from the sperm of a male California purple sea urchin, a species found along the west coast of the United States from Baja to Alaska.